Our New Campus

 Craigardan now stewards 320+ acres of field and forest in various stages of regrowth and regeneration.
 In the early 1800s, Manoah Miller set out to create a homestead including a forge, sawmill, and kiln on these lands taken from the native Kanienʼkehá:ka people.
 Not much of the Miller settlement remains, but the land continues to hold the full history of this special site bordering Hurricane Mountain wilderness.
 We strive to develop a deepened understanding of place, and to allow this understanding to heal the land, inform our collective work, and guide our path forward.

-Since 2019 we have been working with a team of architects, designers, conservation specialists, engineers, and forestry experts to steward the land, plan a new campus, raise funds, and secure permits.
+Since 2019 we have been working with a team of architects, historians, artists, designers, conservation specialists, engineers, and forestry experts to steward the land, plan a new campus, raise funds, and secure permits.

 In 2020 we opened the original 1814 farmhouse as Craigardan’s new farm store, with the goal of returning all profits to regional farmers.
-We began to farm the land again, and gave the food to families who need it.
+We began to farm the land again, and gave away the food to families who need it.
 In 2021 we built a new barn, launched a Community Farm Program, and began working on the new campus site.
-The mountainside campus has views out over Rocky Peak Ridge and is located 1/3 mile into the forest, which is in a state of repair after years of logging.
-We are working within its various stages of regrowth as we continue to farm, turn skidder tracks into trails, rebuild soil, recover pastures, and construct the new campus.
+Located 1/3 mile into the forest, the mountainside campus has views out over Rocky Peak Ridge.
+The surrounding forest is in a state of repair after years of logging and we worked within its various stages of regrowth to turn skid tracks into trails, rebuild soil, recover pastures, and clean up streams.